 San Francisco, California, United States

-Acceptability of VR as non-pharmacologic sedation based on a team-made Likert scale survey given to patients, parents, and providers (Likert scale, with 1 = "strongly disagree" as most dissatisfied with VR experience and 5 = "strongly agree" as most satisfied with VR experience and a better perceived outcome
+Acceptability of VR as non-pharmacologic sedation was assessed based on a team-made Likert scale survey given to patients and parents (Likert scale, with 1 = "strongly disagree" as most dissatisfied with VR experience and 5 = "strongly agree" as most satisfied with VR experience and a better perceived outcome

 Time frame: From arrival to procedural room to completion of procedure (~30 minutes)